Moonlight (2016 film): I. Little

 In Liberty City, Miami at the height of the crack epidemic, Afro-Cuban drug dealer Juan finds Chiron, a withdrawn child who goes by the nickname "Little", hiding from bullies in a crackhouse.
 Juan lets Chiron spend the night with him and his girlfriend Teresa before returning Chiron to his mother Paula.
 Chiron continues to spend time with Juan, who begins to teach him the basics of life, from which he believes Chiron can benefit.

 One night, Juan encounters Paula smoking crack with one of his customers.
 Juan berates her for neglecting her son, but she rebukes him for selling crack to her in the first place.
-They argue over Chiron's upbringing; Paula asks if Juan is prepared to explain to Chiron why he gets tormented by his peers, alluding signs that he is gay.
+They argue over Chiron's upbringing; Paula asks if Juan is prepared to explain to Chiron why he gets tormented by his peers, alluding to him being gay.
 She goes home and takes out her frustration on Chiron.

 The next day, Chiron admits to Juan and Teresa that he hates his mother and asks what a "faggot" is.
 Juan tells him it is "a word used to make gay people feel bad."
 He tells Chiron there is nothing wrong with being gay and that he should not allow others to mock him.
 Chiron then asks Juan whether he sells drugs and whether his mother does drugs.
 After Juan remorsefully answers yes to both questions, Chiron leaves as Juan hangs his head in shame.